xugezheng/xugezheng.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Our paper, "Gap Minimization for Knowledge Sharing and Transfer", has been accepted at Journal of Machine Learning Research (JMLR).
+Our paper, "Gap Minimization for Knowledge Sharing and Transfer", was accepted at _Journal of Machine Learning Research (JMLR)_.